nerdmaennchen/qrqma/README.md

 }
 ~~~

+# Getting Started

+To use qrqma in you C++ project the easiest way is to simply copy the qrqma sources into your project source directory and you're set.

+## Statements

 Jinja allows for four types of statements, whereas qrqma only allows for three (line statements are not implemented)

 - ``{% ... %}`` for (control) Statements